kkkkan/Android-YouTube-Background-Player/README.md

 - You can play and edit the playlist you have created on youtube by linking to the google account linked to your smartphone.
 - You can have one local favorite list without linking to google account.
 - By choosing this application from the sharing function in the YouTube official application, you can play videos with this application.
+- Shuffle play, repeat play, one repeat play can be done.

 <img src="https://user-images.githubusercontent.com/22609306/33920218-1e259d82-e000-11e7-8a8b-350aeb911957.png" width="180" height="320"> <img src="https://user-images.githubusercontent.com/22609306/33920413-260d1240-e001-11e7-926a-0e875adb4c15.png" width="180" height="320">
 <img src="https://user-images.githubusercontent.com/22609306/33920741-e9529706-e002-11e7-9160-7666419a5a42.png" width="180" height="320">